HVAC Calculator

 High Superheat + Low Subcooling = Low Charge

 This is the most common pattern.
 The evaporator is starved because there is not enough refrigerant in the system.
 Liquid boils off early in the evaporator coil, and the remaining coil surface superheats the vapor excessively.
 On the high side, the condenser does not have enough refrigerant to fill its lower portion with liquid, so subcooling is low.
 Check for leaks at service valves, flare connections, the evaporator coil, and the line set before adding charge.
-A system that lost charge did not lose it to nowhere — there is a leak.
+A system that lost charge did not lose it to nowhere: there is a leak.

 Low Superheat + High Subcooling = Overcharge

 Too much refrigerant in the system.
 The condenser is flooded with liquid (high subcooling), which backs up head pressure.
 The evaporator is oversupplied with liquid, so vapor barely superheats before reaching the compressor (low superheat).
 If superheat drops below 5°F, liquid floodback to the compressor is a risk.
 The fix is to recover excess charge to bring subcooling into the target range.
-On TXV systems, the valve may mask this condition by maintaining superheat while subcooling climbs — always check subcooling on TXV systems.
+On TXV systems, the valve may mask this condition by maintaining superheat while subcooling climbs, so always check subcooling on TXV systems.

 High Superheat + High Subcooling = Restriction

 A restriction in the liquid line or metering device traps refrigerant on the high side (high subcooling) while starving the evaporator (high superheat).
 Common restrictions include a clogged filter-drier, a kinked liquid line, a partially blocked TXV, or wax buildup in the metering device from contaminated refrigerant.
-The pressure drop across the restriction is visible as an abnormal temperature drop at the restriction point — feel along the liquid line for a cold spot.
+The pressure drop across the restriction is visible as an abnormal temperature drop at the restriction point.
+Feel along the liquid line for a cold spot.
 Replace the filter-drier or metering device as indicated.

 Low Superheat + Low Subcooling = Compressor or TXV Issue

 When both readings are low, the system is not moving refrigerant effectively.
 The compressor may have weak valves (low compression ratio, poor pumping), or the TXV may be stuck open (flooding the evaporator while the condenser cannot build adequate head pressure to subcool the liquid).
-Check compressor amp draw versus rated load amps — if amps are significantly low, the compressor is likely failing.
+Check compressor amp draw versus rated load amps.
+If amps are significantly low, the compressor is likely failing.
 If the TXV sensing bulb has lost its charge, the valve may hang open.
 Also check for a faulty reversing valve on heat pump systems, which can internally bypass refrigerant between the high and low sides.

 Zeotropic Glide